acdh-oeaw/arche-lib/MIGRATE.md

     * value - triple value as a string
 * full_text_search - search full text search indices:
     * ftsid - row table primary identifier
-    * id - resource primary identifier
+    * id - resource primary identifier (only for binary content)
-    * property - RDF property of the metadata triple (or `BINARY` for the resource binary content)
+    * mid - metadata row identifier - foreign key to the metadata table (only for non-binary content)
     * segments - segmentized and indexed content of the metatadata triple / resource binary content
     * raw - string value of the metatadata triple / resource binary content (required for highlighting)